-The RSB offers a number of grants to help those looking to run outreach and engagement events, including those taking place in 2020 or during Biology Week.
+The RSB offers a number of grants to help members of RSB who are looking to run outreach and engagement events

-The RSB Outreach and Engagement Grant scheme for 2020: is now closed to applications.
+Our Outreach and Engagement Grant Scheme is now closed and will reopen in 2024.

 Big Biology Days are a one-day science festival, bringing together a variety of biological organisations under one roof to celebrate the life sciences by engaging the general public with an array of hands-on activities, displays and talks.

-During our anniversary year, we are offering 10 grants of up to £500 each for you to run your own Big Biology Day in your local area - just find a venue, get some partners on board and you are good to go!
+During our anniversary year, we offered 10 grants of up to £500 to run your own Big Biology Day .

 Usually held in a local school during a weekend or school holiday, Big Biology Days transform school halls and corridors into festival stands with hands on activities, games, crafts, talks, and other fun and engaging activities that highlight and get people talking about science.

-Get in touch with the outreach team at firstname.lastname@example.org for further information about this grant.
+You can get in touch with the outreach team at firstname.lastname@example.org

 The Royal Society of Biology is continually looking to increase our reach and presence.
 By directly supporting our members in the delivery of locally-focused events, we can help promote biology further afield and engage new audiences with varied and diverse biological topics.

 Visit our regional activity pages to find about other events happening in your area.